 Cameroon Economic Outlook

-Cameroon Economic GrowthHousehold spending is expected to strengthen next year on low inflation and improved agricultural output, while exports should benefit from greater oil and gas output as new projects come online.
-Afcon-related investment is now in doubt and substantial political risk clouds the medium-term outlook.
-Analysts see growth at 4.2% in 2019, down 0.1 percentage points from last month’s forecast, and 4.4% in 2020.
+Cameroon Economic GrowthDomestically, improved electricity supply and low inflation should propel household spending this year; fixed investment could take a backseat.
+On the external front, exports should benefit from greater oil and gas output as new projects come online.
+International lenders will help to shore up fiscal and external buffers, although substantial political risk still clouds the medium-term outlook.
+FocusEconomics analysts see growth at 4.2% in 2019 and 4.4% in 2020.

 Cameroon Economy Overview

 5 years of Cameroon economic forecasts for more than 30 economic indicators.

 Get a sample report showing our regional, country and commodities data and analysis.

 |Exchange Rate||577.8||-1.11 %||Mar 20|

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.